Vyral/blake-sloan-recruiting/_posts/2022-01-26-getting-offers-accepted-in-this-crazy-market.md

   - Offers
 excerpt: The Offer Acceptance Matrix Toolkit
 enclosure:
-pullquote: '"You must have these 4 things" '
+pullquote: You must have these 4 things
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true